-Review Technology Fee Proposals and make recommendations to the Executive Commissioner and other student members of the Technology Fee Advisory Committee.
+Review Technology Fee Action Plan Proposals and make recommendations to the Executive Commissioner and other student members of the Technology Fee Advisory Committee (TFAC).

 Duties of the Executive Commissioner

-Serve as a representative of and speaker for the Technology Commission, at the Senate meetings and any other necessary functions.
+Serve as a representative of and speaker for the Technology Commission, at the Student Senate meetings and any other necessary functions.

-Report on the Technology Fee Advisory Committee proceedings at the Senate meetings.
+Report on the TFAC proceedings at the Senate meetings.

 Chair the Technology Commission meetings.

-Serve as one of the seven students appointed by the President to the Technology Fee Advisory Committee.
+Serve as one of the seven students appointed by the President of the Student Body to the TFAC.

 Maintain the computers used by Student Government.